-7.4.1 Are major risks and issues identified, understood, financially evaluated and considered?
+7.4.1 Are major risks and issues identified, understood, financially evaluated and considered in the delivery strategy?

-Evidence expected Status/Ref $\bigcirc$ Major issues and risks regularly logged, including strategic, political, commercial, legislative risks.
-In addition: Interdependencies identified, if applicable, with other projects within the program or programs within and outside the organisation; Risks relating to cyber security and information management security (where applicable) identified and assessments undertaken; Risks relating to system uptake/adoption identified; - Use of AI as part of the solution Risks assessed financially and included as sensitivity or a separate risk allocation; Assessment of technical risks documented, such as build ability and risks associated with innovation; and Risks related to experience and readiness in using the delivery methodologies.
+Evidence expected Status/Ref Major issues and risks regularly logged, including strategic, political, commercial and legislative.
+In addition: Interdependencies identified, if applicable, with other projects within the program, or within and outside the organisation; Risks relating to cyber security and information management security (where applicable) identified and related risk assessments completed; Risks relating to system uptake/adoption identified; Each risk assessed financially and included in Business Case either as sensitivity or a separate risk allocation; and Assessment of all technical risks documented, such as build ability and risks associated with innovation.

-7.4.2 What are the Risk Management plans?
+7.4.2 Are there Risk Management plans?

-Evidence expected Status/Ref Project risk management strategy developed in line with best practice; Risk management plans and person responsible for each risk identified and approved by stakeholders or appropriate governance, e.g. Chief Information Security Officer or similar, and agency audit and risk committee; Risk reporting process in place for upward referral of risks; Contingency and/or business continuity plans developed if required; and Budget for specialised services allocated, e.g. accreditation of suppliers, independent security or testing services considered as appropriate.
+Evidence expected Status/Ref Θ Project risk management strategy in place, developed in line with best practice; Risk management plans for each risk and responsibilities for managing each risk identified and allocated; approved by stakeholders; Risk reporting process in place for upward referral of risks; and Contingency and/or business continuity plans developed if required.

-7.4.3 Have all issues been satisfactorily resolved?
+7.4.3 Have all issues identified been resolved?

-Evidence expected Status/Ref $\bigcirc$ • Issue and risk logs regularly reviewed by project team and evidence of appropriate action taken.
+Evidence expected Status/Ref \bigcirc Issue and risk logs regularly reviewed by project team and evidence of appropriate action taken.

-7.4.4 Are external issues such as statutory, communications environmental issues addressed?
+7.4.4 Are external issues such as statutory process, communications and environmental issues being addressed?

-Evidence expected Status/Ref List of external issues and related stakeholders, with plans for contact with each to meet the project needs; and External relations plan developed and implemented as part of communications strategy.
+Evidence expected Status/Ref \bigcirc List of external issues and related stakeholders, with plans for each; and External relations plan developed and implemented as part of communications strategy.